 One of the major benefits of buying a permanent life insurance policy is the cash value growth.
 Once you’ve accumulated enough cash value, you can take out life insurance loans against your own policy.
 But doing this will reduce the death benefit of your policy — which means your loved ones might not receive as much money as you intended.

-- How do I borrow against my life insurance policy?
+Can I borrow against my life insurance?

 You can spend the money however you like.
 Many people use the cash value to supplement their retirement income, settle their debts, and pay off major expenses, such as a mortgage, college tuition.